r-Techsupport/TechSupportBot/documentation/Privileged-Intents/Message Content.md

 Ignoring prefix commands, which are still heavily used by this bot, the bot uses the Message Content intent for the following reasons:

+administration.listen
+    This is a module designed to bridge two channels together across different guilds, though it can be used to bridge two channels in the same guild as well.

+    This module sends this information into a discord channel in any guild, stores nothing on disk.

 fun.autoreact
     This module monitors messages for specific keywords and automatically adds silly reactions to them.
 This is for the pure purpose of fun.